-There are no internship possibilities within the master's programmes of the GSSS (notwithstanding exceptions to the standard curriculum).
-There is however a way to do an extra-curricular internship while still being registered as a student.
+There are no internship possibilities within the bachelor's and master's programmes of the CSS and GSSS (notwithstanding exceptions to the standard curriculum).
+There is however a way to do an extracurricular internship while still being registered as a student.
 The internship should then be done at the end of the study.
 Please read the guidelines below carefully.

-If one graduates nominally and makes use of the above mentioned regulation, then the GSSS is prepared to issue a declaration - should this be required by the organisation providing the internship - and thus consider the internship as following on from the completed programme.
-In other cases the GSSS will, in principle, not issue a declaration.
+If one graduates nominally and makes use of the above mentioned regulation, then the CSS and GSSS is prepared to issue a declaration - should this be required by the organisation providing the internship - and thus consider the internship as following on from the completed programme.
+In other cases the CSS and GSSS will, in principle, not issue a declaration.

 An internship request must always be reported to the study adviser.
 It is also recommended that an internship is reported on time to the registrar of your programme.